hackerstolz/foodhacks-apis/minodes/README.md

 ## Data Model

 ### Routes
-Will come soon, aaaan we use websockets!
+Will come soon, aaaand we use websockets!

 ## Example Program
 Here you will see how a basic programm using our API looks like.